 (a) Define programme outcome(s)

-Outcomes are the short and medium-term effects of an intervention's outputs on the intermediaries or end beneficiaries.
+Outcomes are the short and medium-term effects of an intervention's outputs on the direct target group or end beneficiaries.
 Outcomes are not under the direct control of a programme/project.

 An outcome statement shall: